open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ### 12.4.5 Borders

 So far, the background colors of the row and column components have served a purpose of visually discerning the various components rather than improving the aesthetics of the dashboard.
-So let's drop some of the background color, and rather separate the title from the components with a border.
+So let's drop the background color, and rather separate the title from the components with a border.
 You can set the size of the border line with `border-{size}` where `size` can range from `1` to `5`.
 As with `rounded`, you can set the position of the border with `border-{direction}` where `direction` can be:

-- `top`
-- `end`
-- `bottom`
-- `start`.
+- `top`, `end`, `bottom`, `start`

-In the snippet below we've added a thick grey border line below the title by adding `className = "border-top border-white border-3"` to the second `dbc.Row` component.
-We've also dropped the background colors for some of the components, and rather added a background color and some margins and padding to the `dbc.Container` itself with `className = 'bg-secondary mt-1 p-3'`
+In the snippet below we've added a thick grey border line below the title by adding `className="border-top border-white border-3"` to the second `dbc.Row` component.
+We've also dropped the background colors for some of the components, and rather added a background color and some margins and padding to the `dbc.Container` itself with `className='bg-secondary mt-1 p-3'`

 ````{dropdown} See Code